 Duplicate Indices Map

 You are processing a batch of records represented by integers.
 Some records appear more than once, and the review team needs a quick way to spot where each repeated record occurs.
-Your task is to build a collection of index groups: for every value that appears at least twice, create a list of its indices in ascending order.
-Values that appear only once should be skipped.
-The final result is a list of these index lists, ordered by the first appearance of each duplicated value.
+Your task is to build a collection of index groups: for every value that occurs more than once, gather all of its indices as a list.
+Return a list of these index lists, each representing a duplicated value.

 Example 1: